Bali Electrical Plug: You Might Need an Adapter?

 Look for Damage

 Before you plug anything in, give it a quick once-over.
 Frayed wires?
 Cracked plugs?
 Toss them.
-Damaged cords or devices can cause shocks or even catch fire, so it’s better to replace them now than deal with trouble later.
+Damaged cords or devices can cause shocks or even catch fire, so replacing them now is better than dealing with trouble later.

 Be Ready for Power Outages

-Power cuts don’t happen all the time, but they do happen—especially if there’s construction nearby.
-Keep a portable power bank handy so you can charge your phone or other essentials when the lights go out.
-Pro tip: make sure it’s fully charged before you leave for the day.
+Power cuts don’t always happen, but they do happen, especially if construction is nearby.
+Keep a portable power bank handy to charge your phone or other essentials when the lights go out.
+Pro tip: Make sure it’s fully charged before you leave for the day.

 Bali Power Plug FAQs